Where do I obtain Florida child support arrearage information regarding workers' compensation claimants?

 How to enforce Child Support payments?

 The Clerk's Office has very little power when it comes to child support enforcement.
-The Clerk's Office will file a judgment against a respondent if the account becomes delinquent.
+The Clerk's Office will file a judgment against an obligor if the account becomes delinquent.
 The judgment becomes a lien against any real property owned by the individual.

 In private child support cases, upon the request of the obligee, the Clerk's Office will initiate an action to suspend the driver's license privileges and motor vehicle registration of delinquent obligors.

 The Florida Department of Revenue (DOR) Child Support Services has an agency specifically for child support enforcement.
-They are located in Escambia County Florida at 3670-B North L. Street, Pensacola, FL 32505 (map), telephone 800-622-5437.
+They are located in Escambia County Florida at 2205 La Vista, Pensacola, FL 32504 (map), telephone 850-488-KIDS (5437).